AvoscanEmile/SoulmateOS/docs/architecture.md

 These scripts are responsible for setting up the SoulmateOS base system, installing necessary packages, and deploying configurations.

-* **`installation.sh`**: This is the main orchestrator script for the entire SoulmateOS setup.
+* **`install/installation.sh`**: This is the main orchestrator script for the entire SoulmateOS setup.
 It manages the installation phases, including enabling DNF repositories, running module-specific installation scripts, and performing post-installation cleanup.
 It also handles command-line flags for retaining specific directories (e.g., `--keep-repo`, `--keep-docs`, `--keep-devlogs`) and prompts for a system reboot upon completion.
-    * **Correlates with**: Directly calls `graphics.sh`, `qtile.sh`, `user.sh`, and `config.sh` to execute the different phases of the installation.
+    * **Correlates with**: Directly calls `install/modules/graphics.sh`, `install/modules/qtile.sh`, `install/modules/user.sh`, and `install/modules/config.sh` to execute the different phases of the installation.

-* **`graphics.sh`**: This script handles the installation and configuration of the X11 display server and LightDM, which serves as the display manager and login greeter.
+* **`install/modules/graphics.sh`**: This script handles the installation and configuration of the X11 display server and LightDM, which serves as the display manager and login greeter.
 It enables LightDM to start at boot and sets the system's default target to a graphical environment.
-    * **Correlates with**: `installation.sh` (called during Phase 1).
+    * **Correlates with**: `install/installation.sh` (called during Phase 1).
 It also enables LightDM, which is the chosen Display Manager for SoulmateOS.

-* **`qtile.sh`**: This script is dedicated to installing Qtile, the chosen tiling window manager, and its dependencies.
+* **`install/modules/qtile.sh`**: This script is dedicated to installing Qtile, the chosen tiling window manager, and its dependencies.
 It installs Python 3.11, development tools, C/C++ headers, and Python bindings, then installs Qtile itself using `pip`.
 Crucially, it configures a Qtile session for LightDM, allowing users to select Qtile at login.
-    * **Correlates with**: `installation.sh` (called during Phase 2).
+    * **Correlates with**: `install/installation.sh` (called during Phase 2).
 It sets up Qtile as the window manager and creates the `qtile.desktop` file for LightDM integration.

-* **`user.sh`**: This script focuses on installing user-level applications and UX enhancements.
+* **`install/modules/user.sh`**: This script focuses on installing user-level applications and UX enhancements.
 It installs basic desktop applications (e.g., Kitty, Geany, Thunar, btop) via `sudo dnf install` and user-level apps (e.g., Celluloid, Lollypop, Foliate, Calcurse, Polybar, Eww) and Picom via Nix.
 It also handles the installation of UX enhancers like `xfce4-notifyd`, `xfce4-screenshooter`, and `xfce4-clipman-plugin`.
-    * **Correlates with**: `installation.sh` (called during Phase 3).
+    * **Correlates with**: `install/installation.sh` (called during Phase 3).
 It installs many of the applications detailed in the "Apps Selection" and "UX Enhancers" sections of `architecture.md`.

-* **`config.sh`**: This script is responsible for deploying all configuration files and themes from the SoulmateOS repository to the appropriate user directories (typically `~/.config/soulmateos`).
+* **`install/modules/config.sh`**: This script is responsible for deploying all configuration files and themes from the SoulmateOS repository to the appropriate user directories (typically `~/.config/soulmateos`).
 It makes Qtile's autostart script executable, extracts compressed theme files (GTK, icons, cursors), and creates symlinks for various configuration directories (e.g., `qtile`, `polybar`, `gtk-3.0`, `picom`) to their standard locations in `~/.config` or `~/.local/share`.
-    * **Correlates with**: `installation.sh` (called during Phase 4).
-It manages the deployment of all other configuration files (`picom.conf`, `settings.ini`, `config.ini`, `eww.css`) and links them to their active locations.
-It ensures `autostart.sh` is executable.
+    * **Correlates with**: `install/installation.sh` (called during Phase 4).
+It manages the deployment of all other configuration files (`config/picom/picom.conf`, `config/gtk-3.0/settings.ini`, `config/polybar/config.ini`, `config/eww/eww.css`, and `config/eww/eww.yuck`) and links them to their active locations.
+It ensures `config/qtile/autostart.sh` is executable.

 ### Runtime Configuration and Startup Scripts

 These files define the behavior and appearance of the desktop environment once it's running.

-* **`config.py`**: This is the main configuration file for Qtile, written in Python.
+* **`config/qtile/config.py`**: This is the main configuration file for Qtile, written in Python.
 It defines the core behavior of the window manager.
     * It sets keybindings for window navigation, manipulation (moving, growing, shrinking, killing), and layout switching.
     * It defines how windows are grouped (workspaces) and provides keybindings for switching between and moving windows to different groups.
     * It specifies the available window layouts, such as `Columns` and `Max`.